sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

 ```

-There is a func `_updateViewableItems`,  which is called in many scenarios, like `onScroll` method.
+There is a func `_updateViewableItems` called in many scenarios, like `onScroll` method.
 It will call `viewabilityHelper.onUpdate` to calculate the viewable items.

 ```js
 _updateViewableItems(data: any) {